Shared Conception, Houston’s premier, yet affordable surrogacy agency, hopes you contact us soon!

 Shared Conception can suggest fee amounts but ultimately, it is your decision.
-Typically our first-time surrogates receive approximately $18,000 to 23,000 as their base fee and second-time carriers typically receive approximately $25,000+ as their base fee.
+Typically our first-time surrogates receive approximately $45,000 as their base fee and experienced surrogates make more depending on how many journeys they have completed.
 Of course, this number could change based on whether you have health insurance or if that needs to be purchased by the intended parents.
 Additional fees may include birthing multiples, having a c-section, maternity clothing, travel, etc.

 I've submitted my preliminary surrogate application on your website.
 What's next?

 A member of the Shared Conception staff will call you within 1-2 business days.
 You can also review the Surrogate Mother Process page to peruse next steps.